 Having a budget is critical for any future success of your landscaping business.
 But many landscaping businesses operate without knowing their budget.
 There are many expenses inside a landscaping business that you may not have accounted for when you are bidding on projects.
 It’s not all materials and labor hours that need to be in the estimate.
 There are also your outside costs, such as the overhead of office and support staff, warehouse and storage fees, insurance, and utility bills.
 All of those costs need to be recouped throughout the year and be included in your projects.
 But if you don’t know the budget for them, how can you account for them?

 One way to stay on budget is by using landscaping software to include those overhead expenses in your project costs automatically.
-Let the software calculate the percentage of these expenses that need to be included in each job you bid for.
-It’s important to think company-wide when estimating and not just on the single project.
+Let the software calculate the percentage of these expenses that need to be included in each job for which you bid.
+It’s important to think company-wide when estimating and not just on a single project.
 There are plenty of budgeting methods available, and your landscaping software should manage it for you, so you know where you are year-to-date in your budget.

 Know what your homeowners want